Helpful definitions to have in mind while reading through this content:

 - Make sure you specify *business* days

-- When bandwidth is at full capacity, evaluate and identify which projects will be prioritized on the following: time sensitivity, revenue generating, everything else
+- When bandwidth is at full capacity, evaluate and identify which projects will be prioritized on the following: time sensitivity, revenue-generating, and everything else

 - Not all emails are created equal.
 Communicate that final turnaround time will be based on complexity and that a/b testing will add to the turn-around time